Liquid Waste Management Plan

 Are big developers example one next to rail trail funding the enlargement of the existing sewer treatment plant?

-Concerned long time resident asked almost 3 years ago
+Concerned long time resident asked over 3 years ago

 Thank you for the question.
 When developers subdivide a property in Lake Country they are required to pay a variety of Development Cost Charges (DCC) one of the cost being for sewer upgrades.
 Details on the cost can be found within the bylaw.